 Instructions

 - Preheat oven to 375 degrees.
-Rinse and drain the millet, and place in a 13x9-inch casserole dish or a 10.5 x 7.5 gratin dish.
+Rinse and drain the millet, and spread it out in a 13x9-inch casserole dish or a 10.5 x 7.5 gratin dish.

 - In a large bowl whisk together the milk, water, maple syrup, salt, cinnamon, and vanilla.
 Pour wet mixture over the millet.